saifeemustafaq/merkletree_assignment/README.md

     **Verification Result**: The `true` result indicates that the proof successfully verified that the email `beta@email.com` is part of the whitelist as its recalculated path matches the root hash.

-This method of using Merkle trees for verifying access to secure resources is a powerful tool for many digital applications, from blockchain technologies to secure communications and content access control.
+This method of using Merkle trees to verify access to secure resources is a powerful tool for many digital applications, from blockchain technologies to secure communications and content access control.

 ---